Vijayray Vaidya: Biography

 Vijayray Vaidya was born on 7 April 1897 in Bhavnagar.
-He completed B. A. in English and Sanskrit from Wilson College, Bombay in 1920.
+He completed a B.A. in English and Sanskrit from Wilson College, Bombay in 1920.
 He served as a cashier in Sir Lallubhai Shamaldas Bank, Bombay from 1920 to 1921.
 He joined Gujarati periodical, Chetna.
 He served as an editor of Hindustan Weekly of Bombay and a subeditor of daily from 1921 to 1922.
 On invitation of K. M. Munshi, he served as an in-charge editor of Gujarat.
 He served with Sahitya Sansad from 1922 to 1924.
 He started Kaumudi, a quarterly and later a monthly.
 After it was stopped, he started Manasi in 1935.
 He taught Gujarati at M.T.B.
 College, Surat from 1937 to 1949 or 1952 along with editing Manasi.
 Manasi was published till 1960 with some breaks.
 He presided over the criticism department of Gujarati Sahitya Parishad in Surat in 1965.
 He was a founder member of All India P.E.N.
 Centre.
 He edited Rohini in last period of life but had little success.

 He died on 17 April 1974.